Les Shadoks: Legacy

+About the Shadoks

 The Shadoks have four monosyllabic words in their language: "Ga", "Bu", "Zo", "Meu" (French spelling).
-But their brain have only four cells, so if they had to learn a new word (e.g. "Ni"), they would only remember the last four ones heard.
+But their brains only have four cells, so if they had to learn a new word (e.g. "Ni"), they would only remember the last four ones heard.

-The Shadoks were also noted for their seemingly useless and endless pumping — as the Shadok say: "Better to pump even if nothing happens than to risk something worse happening by not pumping" and "When the Shadoks pumped, nothing happened; and the more they pumped, the more nothing happened."
+Broadcast

 In 1973, The Shadoks appeared on Thames Television, London's ITV company (later replaced by Carlton Television), in the early evening.
 Kenneth Robinson provided the narration in English.
-His narration to The Shadoks is very fondly remembered by those who heard it.

 On 18 September 2007, Les Shadoks was shown on Gulli's flagship retro block, "Télégrenadine".

+Google Doodle

 On April 29, 2016, four animated Google Doodles were shown on the Google.fr homepage for Les Shadok's 48th anniversary.